CS236340/Formula-Car-Telemetry/README.md

 The car's network is powered by CAN bus protocol, our system includes digital devices that we're using to conect to this network, convert the network messages, and transmit them to a remote control workstation.
 Then, a C# designed software, we will receive the messages and present them in a way that will be easy to the user to supervise the car.

+For more explanations, check the presentation that's in the main folder.

 ### Features

 * Graphical objects to present the incoming data, such as analog clocks and a moveable graph.